MarzSaksorn/Online-game-dns-blocklist/README.md

 This list only include Online games like Y8 and Crazygames and Popular online games that does not include knowledge or potential education

-***This does not include Games like Chess and coolmathgames Because It is a kind of Education kind of game***
+***This does not include Games like Chess, coolmathgames and 2048 Because It is a kind of Education kind of game***